If you’re planning on implementing a new ERP or CRM system, you need to start thinking about how you will measure implementation success.

 What Are Customer Experience KPIs?

-Key performance indicators (KPIs) refer to the key business metrics you’ll use to track and monitor different aspects of your brand’s customer experience.
+Customer experience key performance indicators (KPIs) are metrics used to track and monitor different aspects of your brand’s customer experience.

 1. Customer Churn Rate